jaimelias/cf7pd/README.md

 CF7PD allows you to create deals, contacts and notes from a single contact form.

-CF7PD supports and connects any field for your for deals and contacts, even custom fields.
+CF7PD supports custom fields.

 CF7PD lets you track conversions from digital marketing campaigns in Pipedrive:

-- Adwords
+- Google Ads, Bing Ads
 - Social Networks (Facebook, Twitter and Instagram)
-- Organic SEO (Search Engine Optimization)
+- Organic SEO (Google, Bing, Yahoo, Yandex, Baidu)
 - Email Marketing Campaigns

 CF7PD lets you send any data from the HTML or the URL params to Pipedrive.